treojs/treo/Readme.md

 ### TODO

-  - update version when key attribute is changed (more tests)
   - use db.version to get initial value for config.version, when localStorage were cleared (more tests)
-  - share db one connection and manage migrations (more tests)
   - test error cases: invalid key, delete with wrong key
   - make put smarter: be able to update, not replace
   - check that callback is a function